BarisAlbayrakIEEE/StructuralAnalysis/README.md

 Considering the discussions held in the previous sections, the first overview of the architecture would be:
 - A web-based (cloud) application supported by a local company server
-- Multi-user model considering the follwing issues: shared data, roles and collaboration
+- Multi-user model considering the following issues: shared data, roles and collaboration
 - A client-Server DB: MySQL
 - An HPC solver distributed by a powerful server